 When we get back at Mývatn, we stop at Grjótagjá cave.
 It is busy and if you want to have a look inside you need good shoes and a bit of courage.
 Well, good shoes you need almost everywhere.
 I say this, because it is not the easiest cave to enter.
 But once inside the view does make a pretty picture.
 Grjótagjá is a small cave and used to be a popular bathing place.
 However geological activity caused the temperature of the water in the cave’s pool to rise and bathing is no longer possible for quite some years now.

 In between the cave and Dimmuborgir lies Hverfjall, which is a large, circular explosion crater.
 It is about 140 metres deep and has a diameter of 1,000 metres.
 Hverfjall is one of Iceland’s most beautiful craters and we agree.
 It looks pretty amazing.
 We will not go up any more (there is a path that goes up), since it will be dark soon, but it looks pretty impressive.

 Just a few hundred metres from the cave are the amazing Mývatn Nature Baths.
 They are also on my wish list of things to do the next time I visit Iceland (I better start saving money).
-I really want to come back here and I am only half way through this holiday and have not even left yet.
-We could have gone here tonight, but we want to have a short walk at Dimmuborgir before it gets dark.
-And since we had no more than a noodle soup for lunch, we want to go for a proper dinner tonight.
+We could go tonight, but we want to have a walk at Dimmuborgir before it gets dark and since we had no more than a noodle soup for lunch, we want to go for a proper dinner tonight.

 Dimmuborgir is an area of lava rocks and cliffs, surrounded by typical Icelandic vegetation.
 Dimmuborgir look beautiful with all its autumn colours and we go for a short walk until the sun sets.